SergioLaRosa/splitnjoin/README.md

 2. Surpass my ISP _not-nice_ upload limitations about filesizes.
 3. End the laziness of a boring sunday

-Splitting and joining methods was tested with different file formats and sizes (for example, a VDI VirtualBox VM sized 8+ Gb) and everything works flawlessy in a resonable amount of time (1/2 minutes) for both split/join phase.
+Splitting and joining methods were **tested** with different file formats and sizes (for example, a VDI VirtualBox VM sized 8+ Gb) and everything works flawlessy in a resonable amount of time (1/2 minutes) for both split/join phase.

 TO-DO:
 - Improve splitting and joining methods to speedup the entire process